9 Data Loss Prevention Best Practices and Strategies

 • Twofish

 The key benefits of using encryption techniques are ensuring data security, confidentiality, and integrity.
-So, the best practice is to use encryption algorithms in order to protect against data loss during transmission and storage.
+So, the best practice is to use encryption algorithms to protect against data loss during transmission and storage.

 Learn more about Data Encryption.

-Make sure that each employee has individual roles and responsibility which will help protect data loss.
-This data loss prevention strategy defines the tasks and duties of an employee for a particular job, where each employee is responsible for a specific job at the workstation.
+Make sure that each employee has individual roles and responsibilities which will help protect data loss.
+This data loss prevention strategy defines the tasks and duties of an employee for a particular job, where each employee is responsible for a specific job.

 Only authorized employees (such as IT security officers) of the organization can access the sensitive data.
-So, in order to protect against data loss, you should clearly assign individual roles and responsibility to each employee.
+So, to protect against data loss, you should assign individual roles and responsibilities to each employee.

 It is strongly recommended that update your operating system and application software with the latest security patches.
 Older versions of software may have vulnerabilities that compromise your system and data.

-So, you have to ensure that the operating system and applications software are up to date in order to protect from data loss.
-Up-to date version of software will ensure that your computer is free from viruses, and malware.
+So, you have to ensure that the operating system and applications software are up to date to protect from data loss.
+Up-to-date versions of the software will ensure that your computer is free from viruses, and malware.

 Tips to Update Windows Operating System

-• Go to Start button > control panel > system and security > and clicking Windows Update.
+• Go to Start button > control panel > system and security > and click Windows Update.

 • In the left pane, click Check for updates, and then wait while Windows looks for the latest updates for your computer.